Would you feed your snake a live rabbit?

 - Make sure you cover up any openings in the hutch with wood putty.
 You should then place hardware cloth over any windows and wire fencing.

 - Cut bushes and plants that are too close to the rabbit hutch because snakes can use these to easily gain access.
 It’s also important to keep the grass around the hutch short so snakes can’t hide in it.
+There’s a reason there is a species called the grass snake.

 - Don’t leave any food lying around in or around the rabbit hutch as this will attract snakes and other animals to it.